-- 1. onCreate(), which, as with activities, is called when the service process is created, by any means - onStartCommand(), which is called each time the service is started via startService() - 3. onDestroy() which is called as the service is being shut down
+- 1. onCreate(), which, as with activities, is called when the service process is created, by any means - onStartCommand(), which is called each time the service is sent a command via startService() - onBind(), which is called whenever a client binds to the service via bindService() - 4. onDestroy() which is called as the service is being shut down